 That’s a steal right there.

-Her and her spouse also max out the $11,000 each year for their backdoor Roth.
+Her and her spouse also max out the $12,000 each year for their first backdoor Roth.

 All in all, she is investing $67,000 by contributing $29,500 of her own money.

-Oh, and after her student loans are paid off… she will have even more going towards investments, likely ina taxable account.
+Oh, and after her student loans are paid off… she will have even more going towards investments, likely in her employer’s excellent 457 account and a taxable account.
 More on that below.

 Student Loan Plan (Turned to investments)

-Dr. EFI wants to be done with these loans as quickly as possible.
+Dr. EFI wants to be done with her student loans as quickly as possible.
 So, she refinanced her loans to a 5 year variable because she knew this would offer her the best rate.

 If she takes any extra bonus money she receives and, according to The 10% Rule, puts the other 90% of her bonus pay towards her loans; her loans would likely be gone in less than three years.